na-na-hi/renget/archive/iftod.md

 \>the Glavenus knocks the red clown away and starts staring at you peculiarly
 \>oh fuck, you start grinding faster, you can't stop or else you won't get that perfect edge
 \>instead the monster sits beside you and takes its tailblade in its jaws
-\>it starts sharpening its blade, making a soft rumble in its throat and looking down at you still grinding away with great interest in its eyes...
+\>it starts sharpening its blade, making a soft rumble in its throat and looking down at you still grinding away with great interest in its eyes...%%

 ---
 ###*Izuchi*

 ===================================

- \>Go out on first large monster hunt against a Great Izuchi
+%darkgreen%\>Go out on first large monster hunt against a Great Izuchi
 \>Spend the next few minutes avoiding its quick tail attacks from both it and its little minions
 \>Suddenly, Great Izuchi jumps back and roars into the air
 \>Roll towards it to avoid the upcoming tail slam